 Planned Annual Activities:

 This program is providing an opportunity for rising technology and engineering educators from across the country to develop as professional leaders, develop community, and have experiences related to the promotion of technology and engineering education and technological literacy in our schools.
 Furthermore, the best of practices are being shared throughout different regions of the country via the media technology established in the course of this year long program.

 Participants in the program will be selected from early career university technology and engineering education teachers.
 Each participant will be self-nominated or nominated by another CTETE member and must agree to participate in the program for one year.
 If more than six applicant names are submitted, the CTETE Leadership Development Committee will make the selection.

 21st Century Leadership Academy Class of 2020 Nomination Form (PDF)

 21st Century Leadership Academy Class of 2020 Nomination Form (Word)

 Past and current participants profiles can be viewed on the Twenty-First Century Leadership Academy Cohort tab on this page.

 Senior faculty members and active ITEEA and CTETE professionals will coordinate the project and facilitate instruction.
 The coordinators provide an annual report to the membership of CTETE enumerating results of the program and providing recommendations for future leadership and professional development activities.
-Based on the positive feedback from this program, CTETE has committed to supporting a tenth cohort.
-If you are interested in applying for this program in 2018, please contact Roger Hill, University of Georgia or Bill Havice, Clemson University.
+Based on the positive feedback from this program, CTETE has committed to supporting a thirteenth cohort.
+If you are interested in applying for this program in 2020, please contact Roger Hill, University of Georgia or Bill Havice, Clemson University.